avila-r/product-management-service/README.md

 # 🌱 Product Management Service, a RESTful API built-in Spring Boot.

-'Product Management Service' is a W.I.P platform where authenticated users can insert, access and manipulate products.
+'Product Management Service' is a platform where authenticated users can insert, access and manipulate products.
 This API authenticate users by validating username and password, and generate JWT token using secret key.

-**WARNING:** This is a W.I.P project, many features may not be configured or available.
-This description is being dynamically updated and may offer not yer developed services/endpoints.

 ## Features